 Based on data in this report, there is evidence that groundwater levels have increased slightly in portions of the region over the past two to three years.
 In other areas, the rate of groundwater decline has slowed.
 Future reports will determine the significance of these data.
+In much of the region, groundwater levels are continuing to fall, as they have for the past several decades.

-Over the past five years, retail water agencies in the region have done a good job of managing resources.
+Over the past five years, retail water agencies in the region have done a very good job of managing resources.
 The Yucaipa Valley Water District has built a surface water treatment plant in order to reduce its groundwater withdrawals, and is also constructing a desalter and brine line to facilitate use of recycled water for nonpotable uses.
 The Beaumont Cherry Valley Water District has constructed a recharge facility in the Beaumont Basin and has purchased a large quantity of replenishment water.
-The City of Banning has begun purchasing water for replenishment as well, and is working with Southern California Edison to make improvements to a system that delivers runoff from the San Bernardino Mountains to the Banning Bench and the City of Banning.
+The City of Banning has begun purchasing water for replenishment as well, and is working with Southern California Edison and the Banning Heights Mutual Water Company to make improvements to a system that delivers runoff from the San Bemardino Mountains to the Banning Bench and the City of Banning.
 High Valleys Water District has replaced much of its old, leaky pipe, thus reducing its losses significantly.
+The Cabazon Water District has also reduced its water losses significantly.
+The South Mesa Water Company has drilled a new, more efficient well.
 Several water purveyors have implemented tiered rate structures, which tend to reduce water usage.
 Three major recycled water systems are in the planning, design, or construction phase.
 These are all positive steps that will help extend and preserve local groundwater basins into the future.

-During this same time period, the Agency has increased its imported water deliveries to such an extent that, in 2011, more water was put into the Beaumont Basin than withdrawn from it for the second consecutive year.
-In 2011, the amount recharged into the Beaumont Basin (average safe yield plus imported water) exceeded extractions from this basin by 3,000 acre feet.
+During this same time period, the Agency has increased its imported water deliveries to such an extent that, in 2012, more water was put into the Beaumont Basin than withdrawn from it for the third consecutive year.
+In 2012, the amount recharged into the Beaumont Basin (average safe yield plus imported water) exceeded extractions from this basin by 3,000 acre feet.
 Since the completion of the East Branch Extension in 2003, the Agency has increased its deliveries to the region every year, with the exception of 2005.
-Overall, the Agency has delivered approximately 42,000 acre feet of water over the past nine years, either for replenishment or for direct deliveries.
+Overall, the Agency has delivered approximately 53,000 acre feet of State Water Project water over the past ten years, either for replenishment or for direct deliveries.